BrahianVT/flutter-threads-clone/README.md

 </div>

 ## Project Structure and Explanations
+We used firebase studio's ai to generate the docs with mixed results, we use all the files asking by an explanation:
 Here are links to detailed explanations of key parts of the project:

 *   [Android Build Files Explanation](android/explanation.md)